Karthik-S-L/mutual-fund-broker/README.md

 Use postman collection provided within app/documentation

-[optional : you can also install the dependencies locally and run using uvicorn app.main:app --reload]
+[optional : you can also install the dependencies locally and run using uvicorn app.main:app --reload].